Types of Data Visualization Charts

 In this chart, one part will represent the left-hand side of the baseline and another one should be the right-hand side of the baseline.

 Broken bars are mainly used for different types of scales.
 For example, some of the parameters represent 1 to 1000 and another parameter represents 1 to 30.
 This type of chart will help us to remove the discrepancies.

 A pie chart is a circular diagram that is usually used for depicting the components of a single factor.
-The circle divided into components which are proportions to the size.
+The circle is divided into components that are proportioned to the size.

 A histogram is a bar diagram that is suitable for frequency distributions with continuous classes.

-When the midpoints of the tops of the adjacent bars of a histogram joined in the order called it a frequency polygon.
+When the midpoints of the tops of the adjacent bars of a histogram are joined in the order called a frequency polygon.